Hoyby/JAMDb-native/README.md

 [Redux Toolkit](https://redux-toolkit.js.org/) is a wrapper around the traditional redux implementation designed to make the initial setup process easier, decrease boilerplate code, and improve readability.

 Our app stores the result of a search in state.

+## Testing

+In project we have chosen not to implement unit- or end-to-end testing, as we have already implemented this in the previous project.

+We performed user-testing on iOS and Android phones.